Abbé Alexandre-Auguste Robineau

 Alexandre-Auguste Robineau, born April 23, 1747, in Paris where he died January 13, 1828, is a French painter and musician, Priest-Catholic.

-Biographie
+Biography

 Son of the painter Charles-Jean Robineau, Alexandre-Auguste Robineau studied painting at his side, and for music, as a composer and violinist, under the direction of Pierre Gaviniès in 1754.

 At the age of seven, he became a chorister at the Sainte-Chapelle, where he later took holy orders.